-A blighted ovum, also called an anembryonic pregnancy or anembryonic gestation, occurs when the early embryo stops developing, is resorbed and leaves an empty gestational sac.
+A blighted ovum, also called an anembryonic pregnancy, occurs when an early embryo never develops or stops developing, is resorbed and leaves an empty gestational sac.
 The reason this occurs is often unknown, but it may be due to chromosomal abnormalities in the fertilized egg.

-A blighted ovum usually occurs early in pregnancy — between about week 8 and week 13 — sometimes before you even know you're pregnant.
+A blighted ovum usually occurs early in pregnancy — sometimes before you even know you're pregnant.
 However, you may be aware of your early pregnancy because of a positive pregnancy test or missed menstrual period.
 A pregnancy test may be positive because the early embryo secretes a pregnancy hormone — human chorionic gonadotropin (HCG) — until the embryo stops developing and fails to implant.